LBrull/SpeechRecognition/README.md

 * Finally we only need to select "type of environment" -> GPU at Google Colab and run all the "Install & Import" section instructions.

 ## The dataset

 We have used a Flickr dataset that consists of 40000 audio files and 40000 text files.
 In the text files you can read what it is said in the audio files.

 ## Data preprocessing

+### Text data

 In order to train the model, text dataset needs to be preprocessed.
 We have done the next modifications to all the sentences in order to create the dictionary:

-* We have removed the capital letters
+* We have removed capital letters
 * We have removed accent marks
 * We have removed punctuation marks

 Before feeding our model and begin training it we have ensured that lemmatization is done to all of the sentences.

+At the end of the preprocessing we have about 6,7k unique words and 39 characters.

+### Audio data

+We have 40000 audio files with a sample rate of 16k Hz.

 ## Experiments

 ### Experiment 1: Attention vs No Attention

 We have defined two models, one with attention and one without it, and trained both.
-Training in order to develop this experiment has been done using the same hyperparameters (embedding size, batch size, learning rate and number of epochs) in order to test only the impact of adding attention.
+Training in order to develop this experiment has been done using the same hyperparameters (embedding size, batch size, learning rate, and number of epochs) in order to test only the impact of adding attention.

  | Variable | Description | Value |
  | -- | -- | -- |